 Pause Scumming: The player can enter the party menu any time, during combat or otherwise.
 This enables such things as removing equipment from characters who are under Confusion ailment and about to murder a party member, or switching accessories and armour to nullify the effect of a status ailment or elemental spell the enemy is readying.

-Though there is now a translation patch for the International edition which makes the game 99% in English.
+There is now a translation patch for the International edition which makes the game 99% in English.

 Portal Network: You can expend a teleport stone to use save crystals you've visited before to get to all the important locations in the world.
 In fact, despite Balthier owning an airship, this will be your dominant means of long-distance transport in the game, and it can take you to far more locations than the airship can.
 Given that it's cheaper than commercial travel in the game (which you'll never use outside of one sidequest), one wonders how the aerodromes stay in business!